luckycold/content/Godot/Pong.md

 >Body refers to the object that the Area2D node interacted with

 ## Signals
-Sometimes you want to be able to have your code interact with other pieces of code without needing to rely on using the specific node your working on all the time.
+Sometimes you want to be able to have your code interact with other pieces of code without needing to rely on using the specific node you're working on all the time.
 That's where signals come in.
 They allow you to fire a message out into the open, and you can set up another node to look for that message, to then respond to that message if it sends it out.
 The way to make your own custom message to fire is by first:

 ```gdscript
 signal messageName(extraOptionalDataToPass, anotherOptionalPieceOfData)